-In addition to the DUT Rule G16, and all prerequisite subjects as identified in the Programme Structure (6.1), the following programme rules apply:-
+- In addition to the DUT Rule G16, and all prerequisite modules as identified in the Programme Structure (6.1), the following programme rules apply:- - 6.3.4.1 Promotion from Year I Semester I (ECP) to Year I Semester 2 (ECP):

-- 6.3.4.1 Promotion from Year I Semester I (ECP) to Year I Semester 2 (ECP): An ECP student is required to pass Chemistry I and one other subject in order to be permitted to register for the next semester. - 6.3.4.2 Promotion from Year I Semester 2 (ECP) to Year 2 Semester I (ECP): - An ECP student is required to pass 2 subjects in order to be permitted to register for the next semester.
-6.3.4.3 Promotion from Year 2 Semester I (ECP) to Year 2 Semester 2 (ECP): - An ECP student is required to pass 2 subjects in order to be permitted to register for the next semester.
-6.3.4.4 Promotion from Year 2 Semester 2 (ECP) to Year 3 Semester 1 (ECP): - An ECP student is required to pass 2 subjects in order to be permitted to register for the next semester.
-6.3.4.5 Promotion from Year 3 Semester I (ECP) to Year 3 Semester 2 (ECP): - An ECP student is required to pass 2 subjects in order to be permitted to register for the next semester.
-6.3.4.6 Promotion to Year 3 Semester 2 to Year 4 Semester 1: - Students must pass all of the preceding 20 subjects.
-(Approved by Senate Rules Comm wef 2014/1/0)
+An ECP student is required to pass Chemistry I and one other module in order to be permitted to register for the next semester. - 6.3.4.2 Promotion from Year I Semester 2 (ECP) to Year 2 Semester I (ECP):

+An ECP student is required to pass two modules in order to be permitted to register for the next semester. - 6.3.4.3 Promotion from Year 2 Semester I (ECP) to Year 2 Semester 2 (ECP):An ECP student is required to pass two modules in order to be permitted to register for the next semester. - 6.3.4.4 Promotion from Year 2 Semester 2 (ECP) to Year 3 Semester I (ECP): An ECP student is required to pass two modules in order to be permitted to register for the next semester.

+6.3.4.5 Promotion from Year 3 Semester I (ECP) to Year 3 Semester 2 (ECP): - An ECP student is required to pass two modules in order to be permitted to register for the next semester.